-MUS 220 - Musical Theatre
+MUS 220 - Musical Theatre (DA)

-Description: This course provides students with the opportunity to study vocal and theatrical technique in a musical theatre context.
+Credits: 3 Class hours: 3 lecture Description: This course provides students with the opportunity to study vocal and theatrical technique in a musical theatre context.

-MUS 253 - Basic Experiences of Music
+MUS 253 - Basic Experiences of Music (DA)

-Description: This course is an engagement in the practice of the components of music, specifically, time, pitch, media, musical expression, and form, and how these interact with each other to comprise a musical experience.
+Credits: 3 Class hours: 3 lecture Description: This course is an engagement in the practice of the components of music, specifically, time, pitch, media, musical expression, and form, and how these interact with each other to comprise a musical experience.
 The means through which these components will be explored are singing; using rhythm instruments, playing recorder, ukulele, bells, piano, and other classroom instruments; listening as a primary means of engaging the musical mind; movement as a primary means of engaging the kinesthetic and body senses; performing from notation; notating music; and analyzing music aurally and from score.
+F